digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/packagemanagement.rst

 .. note::
     This section concentrates on lower-level details of package topology state and commands.
-    For most use-cases, the high-level vetting APIs mentioned above should be sufficient.
+    For most use cases, the high-level vetting APIs mentioned above is sufficient.
-    Usage of the lower-level topology APIs can lead to inconsistencies in the participant's topology state and is advised only by expert users.
+    Using lower-level topology APIs can lead to inconsistencies in the participant's topology state;
+    it should be used only by experts.

 Package topology states
 ^^^^^^^^^^^^^^^^^^^^^^^

 With respect to a participant, a package can be in one of the following states:

-- **Not found** on the participant: The package does not exist in the local participant stores and it can't be referenced in any request to the participant node.
+- **Not found** on the participant: The package does not exist in the local participant stores and cannot be referenced in any request to the participant node.

 - **Unknown**: The package may exist in the local participant stores, but it has no associated topology transaction issued by the participant node (i.e. it is unknown topology-wise).
-A package pertaining to a DAR that was uploaded with the vetting flag disabled is unknown.
+A package pertaining to a DAR uploaded with the vetting flag off is unknown.

-- **Check-only**: The package appears at least in a `CheckOnlyPackages` topology transaction and it allows a participant to announce that a collection of Daml packages are known but can only be used for validating pre-existing contracts on the ledger and not for executing new Daml transactions.
-This concept has been introduced in protocol version 7 for supporting :ref:`Smart contract upgrades <smart-contract-upgrades>`.
+- **Check-only**: The package appears in a `CheckOnlyPackages` topology transaction and it allows a participant to announce that a collection of Daml packages is known, but it can only be used to validate preexisting contracts on the ledger, not for executing new Daml transactions.
+This concept has been introduced in protocol version 7 to support :ref:`Smart contract upgrades <smart-contract-upgrades>`.

 - **Vetted**: A package in this state appears at least in a `VettedPackages` topology transaction and allows the participant to accept new transactions that reference it in Daml action nodes.
-This state includes is unchanged from the previous protocol versions.
+This state is unchanged from the previous protocol versions.

-For a DAR that is unknown (topology-wise), the vetting operations (``participant.dars.vetting.enable(darHash)`` or ``PackageService.vetDar``) issues a `VettedPackages` topology transaction referencing all the packages in the DAR.
+For a DAR that is unknown (topology-wise), the vetting operations (``participant.dars.vetting.enable(darHash)`` or ``PackageService.vetDar``) results in a `VettedPackages` topology transaction referencing all the packages in the DAR.

 To exemplify, let's vet the examples DAR again:

 .. snippet:: package_dar_vetting
     .. success:: participant1.dars.vetting.enable(darHash)

-Now, we can check that the DAR's main package-id appears in a `VettedPackages` topology transaction:
+Now, check that the DAR's main package-id appears in a `VettedPackages` topology transaction:

 .. snippet:: package_dar_vetting
     .. success(output=1):: participant1.topology.vetted_packages.list().exists(_.item.packageIds.contains(mainPackageId))